erudisill/bitstorm-api-test/README.md

 Development is ongoing, and this is just a test api to get used to Linux-based development, Node.js, MongoDb, and development software on a Mac.

+### Prerequisites

+* A system user named 'bitstorm' should be created.
+No shell/home directory is necessary.
+This is the user that the upstart service runs the application as via sudo.
+* MongoDb should already be installed.
+Currently, the application points to localhost.

 ### Tools

 Development is done on a Mac using [TextMate](http://http://macromates.com/).